 "The children are the future and we should do everything we can to make the world a better place for the ones who need it the most," says Norwegian's CEO Bjørn Kjos.
 That is why Norwegian has a collaboration with UNICEF, the United Nation's Children Fund.

 Norwegian also believes that it is important to enable staff and customers to make a difference.
-Through fundraisers, internal activities, relief flights and other activities the airline is committed to supporting

-UNICEF and the important work the organization does for children in need all over the world.
-Norwegian and UNICEF have had a Signature Partnership since 2007 and in 2017 a global partnership was introduced to reflect Norwegian's increasingly international footprint.
+Through fundraisers, internal activities, relief flights, and other activities the airline is committed to supporting UNICEF and the important work the organization does for children in need all over the world.
+Norwegian and UNICEF have had a Signature Partnership since 2007.